-Help at exam time
+Help at exam or assessment time

 You can get help if you’re feeling unwell or are facing special difficulties in the time before exams or final assessments.